1. Trade Hub Knowledge Base

 Introduction

 It is essential that traders understand and apply the relevant VAT rules correctly.
 There are a number of VAT considerations which businesses that are centred around the provision of services need to take into account.
+Northern Ireland remains aligned to many EU VAT rules on goods.
+Northern Ireland is not aligned to EU VAT rules on services.

 Trade between Ireland and Northern Ireland